 There was a lot of criticism and he had some tough times dealing in his career where it became difficult for him to explain his theory.

 As an example, what he envisions, he created “L'Esprit Nouveau Pavilion” in 1925.
-This was a marvelous piece which was initially built as a part of an exhibition to be showcased at the Art Deco.
+This was a marvelous piece that was initially built as a part of an exhibition to be showcased at the Art Deco.

 Nothing can explain the Pavilion best than in Le’ Corbusier’s own words which he wrote “A house is a cell within the body of a city.
 The cell is made up of the vital elements which are the mechanics of a house.
 Decorative art is anti-standardization.
 Our pavilion will contain only standard things created by the industry in factories and mass-produced, objects truly of the style of today.
 My pavilion will, therefore, be a cell extracted from a huge apartment building."
 This not only explains the reason for building the pavilion but also throws light on his concept of Purism which was the sole purpose of the project.

 The people like his Purism Theory so much that in France alone there were a number of houses and building which took shape based on the theory itself which include Fondation Le Corbusier and Maison Guiette in Belgium built-in 1926, respectively.

 Villa Savoye (1927) is his prominent works that are a perfect example of urban planning.
 The place is so beautifully carved that it touches nature and geometric designs, windows, paneling and more add to the scenic charm and serenity around.